Prepared by: IRIA Preventive Radiology Committee

 Imaging and the selection of therapy

 Improved staging of the disease using medical imaging may avoid unnecessary surgical interventions, which increases the morbidity of disease without a substantial benefit in the reduction of mortality.
 [16,17] Consensus criteria and guidelines have been established based on large clinical studies combining multi-modality imaging criteria.
 Specific examples in the management of the disease based on its extent identified through imaging are available in the oncology, cardiovascular, and cerebrovascular disciplines amongst others.
 These include, but are not limited to,

 - The decision to treat unruptured intracranial aneurysms based on the location and maximum diameter of the aneurysm,

-- Abdominal aneurysms larger than 5.5 cm are treated while smaller aneurysms are monitored during follow-up,
+- Larger abdominal aneurysms greater than 5.5 cm in size are treated while smaller aneurysms are monitored during follow-up,

 - Replacement of catheter angiography with ultrasound, CT and MR angiography.